 - radiation treatments

 The symptoms of hypopituitarism depend on which hormones your pituitary gland is not producing enough of.
-For example, if the pituitary does not produce enough growth hormone in a child, he or she may have a permanently short stature.
-Alternately, if it doesn’t produce enough follicle-stimulating hormone or luteinizing hormone, it might cause problems with sexual function, menstruation, and fertility.
+For example, if the pituitary gland does not produce enough growth hormone in a child, they may have a permanently short stature.
+If it doesn’t produce enough follicle-stimulating hormone or luteinizing hormone, it might cause problems with sexual function, menstruation, and fertility.

-If your doctor thinks you may have hypopituitarism, he or she will use a blood test to check your levels of the hormones produced by the pituitary gland.
-Sometimes, he or she will also check for hormones that your pituitary gland stimulates other glands to release.
+If your doctor thinks you may have hypopituitarism, they will use a blood test to check your levels of the hormones the pituitary gland produces.
+They may also check for hormones your pituitary gland stimulates other glands to release.

 For example, your doctor may check your T4 levels.
-Your pituitary gland doesn’t produce this hormone.
-However, it releases TSH, which stimulates your thyroid gland to release T4.
-Therefore, having low levels of T4 indicates that you may have a problem with your pituitary gland.
+Your pituitary gland doesn’t produce this hormone, but it releases TSH, which stimulates your thyroid gland to release T4.
+Having low levels of T4 indicates you may have a problem with your pituitary gland.

 Your doctor may prescribe specific medications before doing blood tests.
-These medications are designed to stimulate your body’s production of specific hormones.
-Taking these before the test can help your doctor get a better understanding of your pituitary gland function.
+These medications will stimulate your body’s production of specific hormones.
+Taking them before the test can help your doctor better understand your pituitary gland function.

-Once your doctor has determined which hormone levels are low, he or she must check the parts of your body (target organs) affected by those hormones.
-Sometimes, the problem isn’t with your pituitary gland itself, but rather with these other target organs.
+Once your doctor determines which hormone levels are low, they must check the parts of your body (target organs) those hormones affect.
+Sometimes, the problem isn’t with your pituitary gland, but rather with the target organs.

-Your doctor may also perform imaging tests, such as a computed tomography (CT) scan or magnetic resonance imaging (MRI) scan on your brain.
-These can help him or her figure out if a tumor on your pituitary gland is affecting its function.
+Your doctor may also perform imaging tests, such as a CT scan or MRI scan on your brain.
+These tests can help your doctor figure out if a tumor on your pituitary gland is affecting its function.

-There is no single course of treatment for this condition because a number of hormones may be affected.
+This condition is best managed by an endocrinologist.
+There is no single course of treatment because this condition may affect a number of hormones.
 In general, the goal of treatment is to bring all your hormone levels back to normal.

 This may involve taking medications to replace the hormones your pituitary gland is not producing properly.
-In this case, your hormone levels will need to be checked regularly.
-This allows your doctor to adjust the doses of medications you are taking to make sure you’re getting the amount you need.
+In this case, your doctor will need to check your hormone levels regularly.
+This allows your doctor to adjust the doses of medications you’re taking to make sure you’re getting the correct dose.

-If your pituitary problems are caused by a tumor, surgery to remove the tumor may restore your hormone production to normal.
-In some cases, eliminating a tumor will also involve radiation therapy.
+If a tumor is causing your pituitary problems, surgery to remove the tumor may restore your hormone production to normal.
+In some cases, getting rid of a tumor will also involve radiation therapy.